Whilst we have a web site at Insignia it is much more than that. We believe in good old fashioned service, and that people like to deal with people.

 We are here from 9am to 5pm Monday to Friday to help you with any queries or questions you may have with any aspect of your quote or order.
 However, if you need answers outside of these hours below is a list of frequently asked questions and answer which we hope you find helpful:

 Q: How do I get a quotation for my specific needs?

 We will then send you a specific written quotation, entirely without obligation of course.
-This quotation will have an order form attached which you simply sign and return to us if you wish to proceed.
-Alternatively, you can simply e mail us with your authorisation to go ahead or submit your official order.
+You can simply e-mail us with your authorisation to go ahead or submit your official order.

 Q. Do the prices shown include VAT & Delivery?

 A. Our prices exclude VAT and delivery.
 Delivery costs will be included on your quote and VAT will be added at the prevailing rate.

 A. Our products have different lead times.
 The standard lead time for the products can be seen in the item description and will be stated on your quotes.
 If you need your order in a hurry, let us know and we will do our best to meet your deadline.